WHAT IT'S ALL ABOUT...

 The current accounting model draws a distinction between finance (capital) leases which are captured by the lessees on their balance sheet, as opposed to operating leases, which are not captured.

-IFRS 16 removes this finance/operating lease distinction.
+It removes this finance/operating lease distinction.
 Unless one of the exceptions applies (see below), lessees must recognise every lease on the balance sheet.
 The lease itself is listed as a liability, while the subject of the lease (for instance, property or equipment) appears in the asset section.

 The new standard is designed to bring improved levels of accuracy and transparency to the reporting process.
 In practical terms, lessee organisations will appear more asset-rich, but also more indebted than under the current regime.

-There are two recognition exemptions under IFRS16:
+There are two recognition exemptions:

 Short-term leases.
 These are defined as leases with a term of 12 months or less.
 Common examples within the public sector include property leases of short duration, software licences and vehicle hire arrangements.
 Any lease that carries an option to purchase cannot qualify as a short-term lease.

-In IFRS 16, a lease is defined as a contract which “conveys the right to control the use of an identified asset for a period of time in exchange for consideration”.
+A lease is defined as a contract which “conveys the right to control the use of an identified asset for a period of time in exchange for consideration”.
 There are two important elements to this:

 “Identified asset”.
 In most cases, the asset is identified if it is explicitly specified – e.g. referred to by name in a contract.
 Depending on the circumstances, if the supplier has the right to substitute the asset during the period of use, it may not be deemed as ‘identified’.